History of Lewis Hoad Reserve

 The land was reclaimed in the 1870s and an athletic ground built opposite the reserve by the Metropolitan Rugby Union.
 It became a harness racing track in 1902 and was named Harold Park in 1929 after the American pacer Childe Harold.
 Night trotting races were inaugurated in 1949.

 Lew Hoad was born in 1934 and grew up at 43 Wigram Road.
 He learnt to play tennis in the area and from the age of nine was a daily visitor to the Police Boy’s Club next to the reserve where he participated in boxing, wrestling, gymnastics, athletics, cricket and rugby league.
-Lew Hoad went on to be a member of Australia’s four Davis Cup winning squads in 1952 to 1956, and was the world’s number one tennis player in 1956 before turning professional.
+Lew Hoad went on to be a member of Australia’s 4 Davis Cup winning squads in 1952 to 1956, and was the world’s number 1 tennis player in 1956.
 The reserve was named after him in 1965.

 Lew Hoad, ‘My Game’, Hodder and Stoughton, London, 1958, chapter 2.